loicguille/ISCEBERG/Documentation/Help.md

 - H5 : the H5 format is the major output for single-cell sequencing data and you will just have to load file(s) in this format to create an output.
 You can also add metadata.

 - RDS : if you choose RDS format you have to load preprocessed data with Seurat and save in RDS format.
 The object opened has to be a Seurat object otherwise it will be impossible to open it.
+This object has to contain at least a normalization slot (RNA and or SCT), coordinate for UMAP projection (not t-sne) and at least one resolution for clustering.
+It can also contain annotation.

-Once you have chosen the type of file, you can change the values we used and recommend by default for the preprocessing concerning the minimal number of time that a gene has to be expressed to be kept and the number of genes a cells has to express to be kept.
+Once you have chosen the type of file, you can change the values we used and recommended by default for the preprocessing concerning the minimal number of time that a gene has to be expressed to be kept and the number of genes a cells has to express to be kept.
+This two filter can be redundant with the further filtering that we will apply but are useful in order to reduce the RAM used for the creation of seurat object.

 ## Filtering page (if you have chosen H5, CSV, MTX or TXT)